-An SMD (Signed Mark Data) file is a digital document that proves a company or any entity is a registered trademark owner and that they are also registered as such with the TMCH (the Trademark Clearinghouse).
-It also serves as a passport or proof of the trademark owners’ eligibility to register domain names during the Sunrise period of generic TLDs, as well as to request other related services.
+A Signed Mark Data (SMD) File is a digital document that proves that a company or any entity is a registered trademark owner and that they are also registered as such with the Trademark Clearinghouse (TMCH).
+It also serves as a passport or proof of the trademark owners’ eligibility to register domain names during the Sunrise Period of Generic Top-Level Domains (gTLDs), as well as to request for other related services.

-Sunrise period is a pre-launch phase of new gTLDs mandated by ICANN (the Internet Corporation for Assigned Names and Numbers).
-During this phase, which usually lasts from 30 to 60 days, trademark owners get the privilege to register domain names related to their trademark or brand name with the new gTLD before the said TLD becomes available to the general public.
+Sunrise Period is a pre-launch phase of new gTLDs mandated by the Internet Corporation for Assigned Names and Numbers (ICANN).
+During this phase, which usually lasts from 30 to 60 days, trademark owners get the privilege to register ahead the domain names related to their trademark or brand name with the new gTLD before the said TLD becomes available to the general public.
 Trademark holders do this in order to protect their brand or trademark.

-Important note: When you renew or update your SMD file, TMCH generates a new SMD file for your trademark.
-Make sure to download the new SMD file when you renew or update so you have a valid copy.
+Important Note: When you renew or update your SMD File, the TMCH generates a new SMD File for your trademark.
+Make sure to download the new SMD File when you renew or update so you have a valid copy.

 Marks: Lavender Skies

 notBefore: 2016-10-06 09:00